 Fort Bragg continues to invest to modernize and expand facilities.
 The 82nd Airborne Division's 1955 barracks complex was replaced with modern buildings.
 Office buildings and barracks have also been constructed for units recently added to the division.

 A new headquarters building was constructed on Knox and Randolph Streets for the U.S. Army Forces Command (FORSCOM) and the U.S. Army Reserve Command.
-These two major commands moved to Fort Bragg in 2011 when Fort Macpherson, Georgia, was closed under the Base Realignment and Closure (BRAC) legislation.
+These two major commands moved to Fort Bragg in 2011 when Fort McPherson, Georgia, was closed under the Base Realignment and Closure (BRAC) legislation.
 BRAC moves also resulted in the 7th Special Forces Group completing their relocation from Fort Bragg to Eglin Air Force Base, Florida.

 Today Fort Bragg, "the Home of the Airborne and Special Operations," with approximately 57,000 military personnel, 11,000 civilian employees and 23,000 family members is one of the largest military complexes in the world.